mrsajadpp/auralab/README.md

-# Sreya
+# Auralab

-Sreya is a lightweight npm package for storing and managing data using JSON files as collections.
-It provides simple and efficient CRUD (Create, Read, Update, Delete) operations for working with collections stored locally on your file system.
+Auralab is an NPM package that provides a secure way to encrypt and decrypt objects using a secret string, leveraging the AES-256-CBC algorithm.
+It is useful for implementing encrypted login mechanisms similar to JWT (JSON Web Tokens).

+## Features

+- Encrypts JavaScript objects into a secure string.
+- Decrypts the secure string back into the original object.
+- Utilizes AES-256-CBC encryption for robust security.
+- Simple and easy to use with a clear API.

 ## Installation

-You can install Sreya via npm:
+You can install Auralab via npm:

 ```bash
 npm install auralab